gluckzhang/k8s-brochure/9-Tools/configfile_generator/README.md

 ## Apply ResourcesQuota yaml over multiple namespace in one line

-* python ConstructAccess limitRes --rlpath filepath namespace1 namespace2 ... namespaceN
+* python ConstructAccess limit --lpath filepath namespace1 namespace2 ... namespaceN

 Here "filepath" is the path of the yaml file for restricting resources in the mentioned namespaces.
 Check templates to have a look at "quota-mem-cpu.yaml" as an example of such file.